python/cpython/Doc/library/hashlib.rst

 :func:`shake_128`, :func:`shake_256`, :func:`blake2b`, and :func:`blake2s`.
 :func:`md5` is normally available as well, though it may be missing or blocked if you are using a rare "FIPS compliant" build of Python.
+These correspond to :data:`algorithms_guaranteed`.

-Additional algorithms may also be available depending upon the OpenSSL library that Python uses on your platform but they are not guaranteed on all installations and will only be accessible by name via :func:`new`, if present at all.
+Additional algorithms may also be available depending upon the specific OpenSSL library that :mod:`hashlib` may have been linked against on your platform.
+They they *are not guaranteed available* on all installations and, when present, will only be accessible by name via :func:`new`.
+See :data:`algorithms_available`.

 .. versionadded:: 3.6
    SHA3 (Keccak) and SHAKE constructors :func:`sha3_224`, :func:`sha3_256`,